mcfunley/clj-selectors/README.md

 # clj-selectors

-A Clojure implementation of CSS selectors.
+A Clojure implementation of [CSS Selectors](http://www.w3.org/TR/css3-selectors/).
 These can be used to match element trees produced by [clj-tagsoup](https://github.com/nathell/clj-tagsoup).

 ## Usage